lingo-reviews/tenets/go/dev/README.md

 ### tenet/

-The tenet package is a helper library for writing a tenet.
+There are only three interfaces you'll use to write a tenet.
+You'll find these in tenet/interface.go:

+## Tenet
+Tenet defines what the tenet is about and sets up anything needed before a review.
+Tenet should never be called inside SmellNode and SmellLine.

+## Review
+// Review allows you to raise issues when smelling lines and nodes.

+## File
+// File represents the current file being reviewed.

 Here is the minimum code to get a tenet running:

 ```go
 package main